 - Overall, affordability is a challenge for nearly everyone, but most significantly for:

-- Young families
+- $\circ \quad \text{Young families} \quad$

 - Young adults

 - Older adults

-- The "working poor": those whose income is slightly higher than qualifying levels for public assistance - Older adults also require living and mobility assistance - Low-income community members who have limited options, and who may be doubling/tripling use of a single unit: - New immigrants and refugees - o Non-/limited-English speakers - Homeless - Those who can benefit from fair housing assistance are difficult to reach, particularly during the pandemic - Residential property owners have concerns about losing value - o ADU/granny flat options are valued
+- The "working poor": those whose income is slightly higher than qualifying levels for public assistance

+- Older adults also require living and mobility assistance

+- Low-income community members who have limited options, and who may be doubling/tripling use of a single unit:

+- of a single unit:

+- New immigrants and refugees

+Non-/limited-English speakers

+- Non-/limited-Englis

+Homeless

+- Homeless

+hose who can benefit from fair housing assistance

+- Those who can benefit from fair housing assistance are difficult to reach, particularly during the pandemic

+- Residential property owners have concerns about losing value

+- $\circ$ ADU/granny flat options are valued

 What are specific locations or general areas in Lemon Grove that you believe are best suited to more housing?
-What types of housing do you envision at those locations (e.g., single-family homes, multi-unit, granny flats, condominiums, apartments, etc.)?
+What types of housing do you envision at those locations (e.g., single-family homes, multiunit, granny flats, condominiums, apartments, etc.)?

-- Underused and dilapidated commercial properties - Infill development on mixed-use corridors - Walkable and close to services and transportation - Tiny homes - ADU's/Granny flats on private property tax value; disperse throughout the city - · Massachusetts Trolley Station, with improvements to pedestrian safety - Washington/Golden Ave lot - Church and New Jersey location - Parking considerations are important - Distributing affordable housing is important to equity and preventing gentrification
+- Underused and dilapidated commercial properties - Infill development on mixed-use corridors - Walkable and close to services and transportation - Tiny homes - ADU's/Granny flats on private property tax value; disperse throughout the city - Massachusetts Trolley Station, with improvements to pedestrian safety - Washington/Golden Ave lot - Church and New Jersey location - Parking considerations are important - Distributing affordable housing is important to equity and preventing gentrification